epiccastle/bbssh/docs/01-basics.md

 ## Streaming between local and remote

 Bbssh interoperates with [babashka.process](https://github.com/babashka/process) pipelining.
 The first argument of `pod.epiccastle.bbssh.core/exec` can be substituted for an `SshProcess` or a babashka.process `Process`.
 When doing so you need to pass in the session via the options hashmap.
-Here we stream between from a local process, to a remote process and back to a local process:
+Here we stream from a local process to a remote process and then back to a local process again:

 ```clojure
 (-> (babashka.process/process "echo this is local")